-Martin Associates has quantified the economic impact of Oakland International Airport in 1991, 1997, 2010 and 2017.
-While the methodology to measure the direct economic impacts has not changed since these earlier studies, there have been significant structural shifts in the airline and airport industry sector, particularly after the terrorist attacks in 2001 and the economic recession of 2007-2009.
+Martin Associates has quantified the economic impact of Oakland International Airport in 1991, 1997, 2010, 2017 and 2021.
+While the methodology to measure the direct economic impacts has not changed since these earlier studies, there have been significant structural shifts in the airline and airport industry sector, particularly after the terrorist attacks in 2001, the economic recession of 2007-2009 and the global COVID-19 pandemic starting in March 2020.

-In addition to the structural and economic changes that have occurred since the last economic impact study of the Oakland International Airport, the induced methodology has remained the same, but the personal income multiplier used to derive the Bay Area local consumption and re-spending impact has changed.
+In addition to the structural and economic changes that have occurred since the first economic impact study of the Oakland International Airport, the induced methodology has remained the same, but the personal income multiplier used to derive the Bay Area local consumption and re-spending impact has changed.
 Prior to 2005, the U.S. Bureau of Economic Analysis only estimated personal income multipliers for the entire transportation sector of the Bay Area.
-However, beginning in 2005, separate personal income multipliers for the waterborne, trucking, rail, aviation and pipeline transportation sectors are estimated by the U.S. Bureau of Economic Analysis.
+However, beginning in 2005, separate personal income multipliers for the waterborne, trucking, rail, aviation, and pipeline transportation sectors are estimated by the U.S. Bureau of Economic Analysis.
 The airport personal income multiplier has changed significantly over time, and as a result it is difficult to compare induced impacts and local consumption expenditures for studies prior to 2005.
-This change in the measurement of local consumption impacts and the re-spending impact also results in a much larger state and local tax impact, and therefore state and local taxes should not be compared prior to 2005.
+This change in the measurement of local consumption impacts and the re-spending impact also results in a much larger state and local taxe should not be compared prior to 2005.